John Eastman: Actions during the January 6th attack on the Capitol

+Aftermath of January 6

 Congressional and FBI/DOJ investigations

 According to testimony given to the January 6 Committee by former White House lawyer Eric Herschmann, Eastman emailed Giuliani several days after the storming of the Capitol, asking to be placed on the list of those to be given a presidential pardon before Trump's term in office ended.
 The request came a few days after a heated exchange between Herschmann and Eastman that ended with Herschmann suggesting that Eastman hire a criminal defense lawyer.
 Eastman emailed Giuliani, saying "I've decided that I should be on the pardon list if that is still in the works."
 Trump did not issue a pardon to Eastman.

 Appearing on CNN on January 23 to argue that the Trump rally did not incite the siege of the Capitol, Eastman asserted that "a paramilitary group as well as antifa groups" had been organizing "three or four days ahead of time".
 Eastman asserted this had been reported by The Washington Post days earlier, though the article he appeared to reference did not support his assertion and did not mention antifa.
 The FBI had announced two weeks earlier there was no evidence of antifa involvement in the siege.
 Eastman referred to an "antifa and BLM guy" who had been arrested after the Capitol incursion, an apparent reference to John Earle Sullivan, a Utah man who some characterized as an "antifa leader" who had supposedly infiltrated the rally crowd to instigate the insurgency.
 Federal authorities had not identified the man as an antifa activist.
 Black Lives Matter Utah had for months disassociated itself from Sullivan on concerns he might be associated with the Proud Boys.

 Eastman asserted his Fifth Amendment right to avoid self-incrimination on December 1, 2021, in a letter in which he refused to testify to the United States House Select Committee on the January 6 Attack.
 CNN reported Eastman met with the committee but invoked the Fifth Amendment 146 times.

+On January 20, 2022, he sued the House Select Committee.
+The case was Eastman v.
+Thompson in the Southern Division of the U.S. District Court for the Central District of California.
+It was eventually closed as moot in early 2023.